-This action will result in a dramatic decrease in the variable gas tax revenues received by cities.
-The decrease is more than the Department of Finance’s projected 5.5 cent reduction, but is lower than the BOE staff recommendation of a 7.5 cent reduction.
-The decrease will take effect July 1.
+This action will result in yet another dramatic decrease in the variable gas tax revenues received by cities.
+The decrease is equivalent to the Department of Finance’s projected 2.2 cent reduction.
+The decrease will take effect July 1, 2016.

 The state gas tax is made up of two portions: the base gas tax and a variable (price-base) gas tax.
-Currently, both taxes impose 18 cents per gallon of gasoline.
-Cities receive a portion of both taxes in order to funding local roadway improvements, maintenance and projects.
+Currently, the base tax is 18 cents and the variable gas tax is 12 cents per gallon of gasoline.
+Cities receive a portion of both taxes in order to fund local roadway improvements, maintenance and projects.

 Under the Gas Tax Swap of 2010

 , the state sales tax on gasoline was eliminated and replaced with the price-based excise tax.
 The deal also diverted tax revenues from the state’s transportation budget to fund other projects and required BOE to adjust the state excise tax every year.

 BOE annually adjusts the variable gas tax to try and match what fuel tax revenues in the forecast year would have been had the swap not occurred under Proposition 42